jluo-bgl/Self-Driving-Car-Vehicle-Detection/README.md

 ## Object Detection
 I have spent some time on trying SVM, color and gradient features to detect vehicle, svm has very good training accuracy but when testing in real life the accuracy dropped a lot.
+As the experience I have in p4 advanced lane finding and lots of reading about it, I think continue this way could make me pass the project video, but not able to handle my own video.
+All the work was in `test` folder, `test_features.py` and `test_window.py`.

+In this project, I spend majority of my time trying to reach out for other options.
+I like SSD, U-NET, Faster-RCNN, but YOLO was my choice as it's fast while remains good result.
-In this project, I spend longer time to apply YOLO detector in this project, it succeeded in project video, I then created a video from my iphone which was mount in my car, YOLO performed very well on it as well.
+The result was good. it succeeded in project video, I then created a video from my iphone which was mount in my car, YOLO performed very well on it.

 ## Project Video (High way)
 In this video, camera calibration has been provided in folder `camera_cal`, lane finding and